CCIDGroup/ccid-doc/yaml/data_structure.md

 steps: [ script ]
 ------
 steps:
+- script:
-- script: echo This runs in the default shell on any machine
+    script: echo This runs in the default shell on any machine
+    type: bash
 ```

 ## Variables